Music of Tunisia

 Tunisia is a North African country with a predominantly Arabic-speaking population.
-The country is best known for malouf, a kind of music imported from Andalusia after the Spanish immigration in the 15th century.
+The country is best known for malouf, a kind of music imported from Andalusia after the Moors expulsion in the 15th century.
 Though in its modern form, malouf is likely very dissimilar to any music played more than four centuries ago, it does have its roots in Spain and Portugal, and is closely related to genres with a similar history throughout North Africa, including malouf's Libyan cousin, Algerian gharnati and Moroccan ala or Andalusi.
 During the Ottoman era, malouf was influenced by Turkish music.
 However, Tunisian repertoires, styles and also instruments remain distinctive – the ʻūd tūnsī is an emblematic case.
 This is a close relative of the 'uds associated with Algeria and also Morocco.

-20th century musicians from Tunisia include Anouar Brahem, an oud player, Jasser Haj Youssef, a composer and a violin player, and El Azifet, a rare all-female orchestra, as well as well-known vocalist Raoul Journo, singer and oud player Dhafer Youssef, singer, guitarist and lutenist Nabil Khemir, Lotfi Bouchnak, Khemais Tarnane, Saliha, Saleh Mehdi, Ali Riahi, Hedi Jouini, Fethia Khairi, Cheikh El Afrit, Oulaya and Naâma.
+20th century musicians from Tunisia include Anouar Brahem, an oud player, Jasser Haj Youssef, a composer and a violin player, and El Azifet, a rare all-female orchestra, as well as well-known vocalist Raoul Journo, singer and oud player Dhafer Youssef, singer, guitarist and lutenist Nabil Khemir, Lotfi Bouchnak, Khemaïs Tarnane, Saliha, Saleh Mehdi, Ali Riahi, Hedi Jouini, Fethia Khairi, Cheikh El Afrit, Oulaya and Naâma.

 In 1982, the pop-rock composer and singer F.R.
 David (born Elli Robert Fitoussi) peaked the worldwide charts with his song Words (don't come easy).

 Popular singers include Nabiha Karaouli, Sonia Mbarek, Saber Rebaï, Soufia Sedik, Amina Fakhet, Nawal Ghachem, Latifa, Emel Mathlouthi and the late Thekra.